-The AP64202 has adjustable output voltages, starting from 0.8V, using an external resistive divider.
+The AP64352 has adjustable output voltages starting from 0.8V using an external resistive divider.
+An optional external capacitor, C4 in Figure 1, of 10pF to 220pF improves the transient response.
 The resistor values of the feedback network are selected based on a design trade-off between efficiency and output voltage accuracy.
 There is less current consumption in the feedback network for high resistor values, which improves efficiency at light loads.
 However, values too high cause the device to be more susceptible to noise affecting its output voltage accuracy.
 R1 can be determined by the following equation: